nervosnetwork/docs/README.md

+\[ **English** | 中文(TBD) \]

 # Docs

-\[ **English** | 中文(TBD) \]

-This is a collection of Nervos Documentations, curated by Nervos Foundation.
-See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to contribute.
+This is a collection of Nervos docs, curated by Nervos Foundation, contributed by the Nervos Community with :heart:.

 ## Get to Know About Nervos
 ### Papers